RakshithaK11/Poisson_distribution/README.md

-#DATE:
+DATE:
-# Fitting Poisson  distribution
+# EXP NO:2 - Fitting Poisson  distribution
 # Aim :

 To fit poisson distribution for the arrival of objects per minute from the feeder